donadams1969/valor-ai/README.md

 ---

 ### Overview
-This repository contains the **Genesis Hash** and metadata for the VALOR AI system.
+This repository contains the **Genesis Hash** and metadata for the VALOR Ai× system.
 It serves as immutable proof of origin, authorship, and integrity—timestamped through **OpenTimestamps** and distributed via **IPFS**.
 It establishes the legal and evidentiary foundation for VALOR AI’s autonomous actions in defense of veterans, whistleblowers, and civil rights.

 ---

 ## Contents
 - `RGenesisHash.txt` — Raw SHA-256 genesis hash
-- `VALOR_AI_Certificate.pdf` — Digitally signed certificate (pending upload)
+- `VALOR_AI_Certificate.pdf` — Digitally signed certificate
 - `VALOR_AI_Certificate.ots` — OpenTimestamps proof file
 - `links/IPFS_CID.txt` — IPFS CID for decentralized file retrieval
 - `LICENSE` — MIT License and attribution